Human Rights

 Fields that Enhance Your Learning in Human Rights

-The study of Human Rights pairs well with Criminology, Political Science, International Relations, Law, Politics, and Society, Great Books, Women’s Studies and Gender Studies, Environment and Society, and Sociology.
+The study of Human Rights pairs well with Criminology, Political Science, International Relations, Law, Politics, and Society, Sociology, Great Books, Women’s Studies and Gender Studies, and Environment and Society.
 These fields, like Human Rights, explore themes that deal with human nature, ethics, reasoning, behaviour, and the influences of history and government on societies and the individual.